 If a destination column allows for multiple values, you will be able to merge multiple columns into one during the migration.
 For example, two metadata values from the source file can be merged to a managed metadata column that allows multiple values in the destination library (considering the values exist in the term set used by the managed metadata column).

-Key Properties appear for list item property mappings only.
+Key Properties appear for list item property mappings only, and can only be modified in Copy Content.

 When Sharegate copies list items, there is no implicit way to know if the item that is being copied already exists in the destination of your migration, so it uses the Key Properties feature to avoid overwriting items.